biobakery/metawibele/README.md

 	effect_size = mean(log)
 	# The main phenotype metadata used for prioritization, e.g. metadata1
 	phenotype =
-	# Set metadata value used as control condition for phenotype metadata varibles; use semicolon to seperate variables, e.g. "metadata1:control_status1;metadata2:control_status2"
-	flag_ref =
 	# Case and control metadata pairs for phenotype metadata variables; use semicolon to seperate variables, e.g. "metadata1:case_status1|control_status1;metadata2:case_status2|control_status2,case_status3|control_status2"
 	case_control_status =
 	```

-#### Download local configuration template
+##### Download local configuration template
-By default, MetaWIBELE will perform by using the local configuration files installed in the package.
-Optionally, you can also make your own local configuration files and provide them with optional arguments to MetaWIBELE.
-For example, the local characterization configuration file can be provided with `--characterization-config characterization.cfg`
+By default, MetaWIBELE will perform by using the local configuration files installed in the package. **Optionally**, you can also make your own local configuration files and provide them with optional arguments to MetaWIBELE.
+For example, the local characterization configuration file can be provided with `--characterization-config $characterization_conf` where `$characterization_conf` is the file includes characterization configurations.

-* Download local configuration template files into your working directory:
+* Download local configuration template files (e.g. `characterization.cfg`, `prioritization.cfg `) into your working directory:
 	* `$ metawibele_download_config --config-type local`
 * Mofidy and provide your own configurations:
 	* Configurations for characterization in `characterization.cfg` which can be provided with `--characterization-config characterization.cfg`: